Vítor Gaspar: Recognition

 On 12 February 2016 Gaspar was awarded the Grand Cross of the Order of Prince Henry by the then President Aníbal Cavaco Silva.

 Personal life

-Vítor Gaspar is married with Sílvia Luz and has three daughters: Catarina (born 1986), Marta (born 1991) and Madalena (born 1998).
+Vítor Gaspar is married with Sílvia Luz and has three daughters.
 He is first cousin of Francisco Louçã, former leader of Left Bloc.

 In May 2013 he revealed he is a supporter of S.L.
 Benfica.